-- (a) The organization of the city into operating agencies for the provision of services and the administration of the government may be accomplished only through an administrative order submitted to the city council by the mayor.
-No administrative order may originate with the city council. - (b) The mayor may, subject only to express prohibitions in a general law or this charter, propose to reorganize, consolidate or abolish any city agency, in whole or in part, or to establish such new city agencies as is deemed necessary, but no function assigned by this charter to a particular city agency may be discontinued or assigned to any other city agency unless this charter specifically so provides. - (c) The mayor may from time to time prepare and submit to the city council administrative orders that establish operating divisions for the orderly, efficient or convenient conduct of the business of the city. - (d) These administrative orders shall be accompanied by a message of the mayor which explains the benefits expected to ensue and advises the city council if any provision of an administrative order shall require amendments, insertions, revisions, repeal or otherwise of existing ordinances. - (e) Whenever the mayor proposes an administrative order, the city council shall hold one or more public hearings on the proposal giving notice by publication in a local newspaper, which notice shall describe the scope of the proposal and the time and place at which the public hearing will be held, not less than seven (7) nor more than fourteen (14) days following said publication. - (f) An organization or reorganization plan shall become effective at the expiration of sixty (60) days following the date the proposal is submitted to the city council unless the city council shall, by a majority vote, within such period vote to disapprove the plan. - (g) The city council may vote only to approve or to disapprove the plan and may not vote to amend or to alter it.
+- (a) The organization of the city into operating agencies for the provision of services and the administration of the government may be accomplished only through an administrative order submitted by the mayor to the city council-by the mayor.
+No administrative order may originate with the city council. - (b) The mayor may, subject only to express prohibitions in a general law or this charter, propose to reorganize, consolidate or abolish any city agency, in whole or in part, or to establish such new city agencies as is deemed necessary, but no function assigned by this charter to a particular city agency may be discontinued or assigned to any other city agency unless this charter specifically so provides. - (c) The mayor may from time to time prepare and submit to the city council, through its clerk, administrative orders that establish operating divisions for the orderly, efficient or convenient conduct of the business of the city. - (d) These administrative orders shall be accompanied by a message of the mayor which explains the benefits expected to ensue and advises the city council if any provision of an administrative order shall require amendments, insertions, revisions, repeal or otherwise of existing ordinances. - (e) Whenever the mayor proposes an administrative order, the city council shall hold one] or more public hearings on the proposal giving notice by publication in a local newspaper, for which notice shall describe provided no less 10 days prior thereto by posting the scope full text of the proposal and a summary thereof on the official city website, and publishing notice in at least 1 local newspaper of the time, date and place at which of the public hearing will be held, not less than seven (7) nor more than fourteen (14) days following said publication with information about how to receive a copy of the full proposal. - (f) An organization or reorganization plan shall become effective at the expiration of sixty (60) days following the date the proposal is submitted to the city council unless the city council shall, by a majority vote, within such period vote to disapprove the plan. - (g) The city council may vote only to approve or to disapprove the plan and may not vote to amend or to alter it.